dennisdoomen/CSharpGuidelines/_pages/1500_MaintainabilityGuidelines.md

 	Customer customer = CreateCustomer(true);

-Often, a method taking such a flag is doing more than one thing and needs to be refactored into two or more methods.
-An alternative solution is to replace the flag with an enumeration.
+Often, a method taking such a bool is doing more than one thing and needs to be refactored into two or more methods.
+An alternative solution is to replace the bool with an enumeration.

 ### <a name="av1568"></a> Don't use parameters as temporary variables (AV1568) ![](/assets/images/3.png)
 Never use a parameter as a convenient variable for storing temporary state.
 Even though the type of your temporary variable may be the same, the name usually does not reflect the purpose of the temporary variable.